johanmoritz/freecol/report.md

 What are your main take-aways from this project?
 What did you learn?

+It was interesting to just dive into an old (since 2003), large (122k loc) and ongoing project.
+The project was both consistent and incosistent, you could see that the code was supposed to look a certain way and follow some convention but there was also a lot of differences between different contributors.

 Is there something special you want to mention here?